 The Noah movie makes a mockery of the account of Noah, the Ark, and the Flood.
 Ray Comfort and AiG have just released Noah-themed videos that are faithful to the Bible’s account.

-Although this set is new, it is already receiving great feedback:
+Although these videos are new, they are already receiving great feedback:

-I will share more about this new video package later in this article.
+I will share more about these videos later in this article.

 Over the years, Hollywood has produced a number of movies based on the Bible.
 Of course, I think they have all contained inaccuracies of one kind or another.
 But this upcoming Noah film with star Russell Crowe is highly anti-biblical, and it also makes an absolute mockery of a great man of God.